derektypist/calculator/README.md

 ### Content

-Code in `index.html`, `style.css` and `script.js` taken from IT Career Switch (Introduction to HTML and CSS), accessed on 7 February 2023.
+Code in `index.html`, `style.css` and `script.js` taken from IT Career Switch - HTML5 and CSS3 Fundamentals, accessed on 7 February 2023.

 ### Acknowledgements